-We scale the increase in mean TX for 13-27 July of each study region with the global mean temperature change in our scenarios.
-As our simulations are all nudged toward the 2018 atmospheric circulation, we compare the results to simulations for July mean TX with random circulation from CMIP5 and in specific to the CESM simulations in CMIP5 (CMIP5-CESM).
-This way it is possible to disentangle the effect of the specific circulation pattern from the global mean warming trend qualitatively (note, however, that the CMIP5 models including CMIP5-CESM use an interactive ocean).
-The simulation years from the CMIP5 models are chosen to equal the actual warming for the CESM simulations (Table 1).
+We scale the increase in July mean TX of each study region with the global mean temperature change in our scenarios.
+As our simulations are all nudged toward the 2018 atmospheric circulation, we compare the results to simulations with random circulation from CMIP5 and in specific to the CESM simulations in CMIP5 (CMIP5-CESM).
+This way it is possible to disentangle the effect of the specific circulation pattern from the global mean warming trend qualitatively (note, however, that CMIP5-

+- CESM uses an interactive ocean).
+The simulation years from the CMIP5 models are chosen to equal the actual warming for 225 the CESM simulations (Table 1).
 In general, the increase in TX with global mean warming between 1.2°C and 4.4°C follows a linear relationship (Fig. 7).
-For MED both CESM simulations as well as the CMIP5 MMM lie close together and there is little spread between the CMIP5 models (Fig. 7f, orange shading).
-This indicates that the CESM model behaves similarly to the CMIP5 MMM and that there is no change in the relationship induced by the 265 atmospheric circulation of 2018.
-Hence, the increase in TX is driven by the background global warming.
-For WNA and CEU both CESM model configurations simulate a higher TX for a given warming level than the CMIP5 MMM (Fig. 7a,e), indicating that CESM produces warmer future climate in general for these regions.
-However, the nudged CESM simulations show a very similar increase of TX as CMIP5-CESM, which implies that for these regional averages the 2018 circulation did not alter the 270 relationship to the global mean temperature.
+For MED both CESM simulations as well as the CMIP5 MMM lie close together and there is little spread between the CMIP5 models (orange shading).
+This indicates that the CESM model behaves similarly to the CMIP5 MMM and that there is no change in the relationship induced by the atmospheric circulation of 2018.
+Hence, the increase in - TX is driven by the background global warming.
+For WNA and CEU both CESM model configurations simulate a higher TX 230 for a given warming level than the CMIP5 MMM, indicating that CESM produces warmer future climate in general for these regions.
+However, the nudged CESM simulations show a very similar increase of TX as CMIP5-CESM, which implies that for these regional averages the 2018 circulation did not alter the relationship to the global mean temperature.
 Both SREX regions cover a rather large and climatologically diverse area.
-In the nudged historical simulation positive TX anomalies are observed in the western part of the CEU region and negative anomalies in the east (Fig. 4b).
+In the nudged historical simulation positive TX anomalies are observed 235 in the western part of the CEU region and negative anomalies in the east (Fig. 4).
 The two circulation-related contributions likely compensate each other when computing the regional average for the historical simulation and also for the warming scenarios, which might be the reason why the scaling is similar to the non-nudged simulations.
-For EAS the nudged CESM and CMIP5-CESM show higher TX at higher global warming 275 levels than the CMIP5 MMM but not at lower global warming levels (Fig. 7g).
-The slope of the nudged CESM is steeper than of CMIP5-CESM, indicating a contribution by the atmospheric circulation pattern of 2018.
-For NEU, CNA and Eastern North America (ENA) TX from the nudged CESM simulations shows a steeper increase with global warming compared to CMIP5 and CMIP5-CESM (Fig. 7d,b,c), whereas the latter two behave similarly.
-At the highest level of global warming (4.39°C) TX from the nudged simulations even exceeds the envelope of CMIP5 models.
-Hence, there is an effect of the circulation pattern 280 in these regions which linearly increases for the same event at higher global warming levels.
+For NEU, CNA and Eastern North America (ENA) TX from the nudged CESM model shows different behaviour from CMIP5 and CMIP5-CESM, whereas the latter two behave rather similarly.
+TX from the nudged simulations shows a steeper increase with global warming compared to the CMIP5 models and even exceeds the envelope of CMIP5 models at the highest level of global warming (4.39°C).
+Hence, 240 there is an effect of the circulation pattern in these regions which linearly increases for the same event at higher global warming levels.
 For ENA TX is mostly around climatological values or even below in the historical simulation.
-Therefore, it is counter-intuitive that for the warming scenarios TX increases due to the same circulation pattern.
-We speculate that this is related to the increase in shortwave radiation seen for ENA at higher global warming scenarios (Fig. 6b).
-For CNA there is a steeper increase of TX between the 2.18°C and 3.27°C global mean warming which might be related to a change in surface heat fluxes and stronger land-atmosphere coupling as was 285 found in Sect.
+Therefore, it is counterintuitive that for the warming scenarios TX increases due to the same circulation pattern.
+We speculate that this is related to the increase in shortwave radiation seen for ENA at higher global warming scenarios such as warming40 (Fig. 6).
+For CNA 245 there is a steeper increase of TX between the 2.18°C and 3.27°C global mean warming which might be related to a change in surface heat fluxes and stronger land-atmosphere coupling as was found in Sect.
 3.2.
-The AgPop region spans across several of the SREX regions evaluated here, mainly EAS, CNA, CEU and MED.
+The AgPop region spans across several of the SREX regions evaluated here, mainly CNA, CEU and MED.
 Therefore, the relationship is a combination of the effects described above.
-For the relationship between mean daily temperature in July and global warming the results look similar except for the EAS and AgPop regions where the differences between the nudged CESM and CMIP5-CESM disappear (not shown).
+For the relationship between July mean temperature and global warming the results look similar except for the AgPop region where the differences between the nudged CESM and CMIP5-CESM disappear (not shown).